Linaro/lava/doc/v2/dispatcher-design.rst

       #.
 A sublevel is set for each action in the internal pipeline.
          Level 1 creates 1.1 and level 2.3.2 creates 2.3.2.1.

 #.
-Parser waits whilst each Strategy completes branch population.
+Parser waits while each Strategy completes branch population.
 #.
 Parser adds the FinalizeAction to the top-level pipeline
 #.
 Loghandlers are set up
 #.
 Job validates the completed pipeline